Quasi-Monte Carlo methods for lattice systems: a first look: Direct Monte Carlo and Quasi--Monte Carlo methods

 as an approximation of the desired integral $\int_{[0,1]^d} f(\vz) \; d \vz$.
 The resulting estimator $\hat{Q}_N$ is unbiased.
 The integration error can be approximated via the central limit theorem, given that $f$ belongs to $L_2([0,1]^d)$.
 The variance of the estimator $\hat{Q}_N$ is given by

-As measured by its standard deviation from zero the integration error associated with the MC approach is then of order $O(N^{-\frac{1}{2}})$.
+As measured by its standard deviation from zero the integration error associated with the MC approach is then of order $O(N^{-1/2})$.
 The quality of the MC samples relies on the selected pseudo--random number generators of uniform samples, here we use the \textit{Mersenne Twister} generator from Matsumoto and Nishimura (see \cite{Matsumoto98}).
 MC is in general a very reliable tool in high--dimensional integration, but the order of convergence is in fact rather poor.

-In contrast, quasi--Monte Carlo (QMC) methods generates deterministically point sets that are more regularly distributed than the pseudo--random points from MC (see \cite{L'Ecuyer01}, \cite{Novak_and_Wozniakowski2}, \cite{DiPi10}, \cite{KSS_Review12}).
-Typical examples of QMC are shifted lattice rules and low--discrepancy sequences.
+In contrast, QMC methods generates deterministically point sets that are more regularly distributed than the pseudo--random points from MC (see \cite{L'Ecuyer01}, \cite{Novak_and_Wozniakowski2}, \cite{DiPi10}, \cite{KSS_Review12}).
+Typical examples of QMC are shifted lattice rules and low-discrepancy sequences.
 In order to give a short introduction to the subject, we define now the classical notion of discrepancy of a finite sequence of points $P_N$ in $[0,1)^d$.
 Given $P_N=\{\vz_{1},\dots, \vz_{N}\}$ a set of points in $ [0,1)^{d}$, and a nonempty family $\mathbb{I}$ of Lebesgue-measurable sets in $[0,1)^{d}$, we define the classical discrepancy function by

-where $c_{B}$ is the characteristic function of $B$.
-This allows us to define the so called \textit{star discrepancy}
+where $c_{B}$ is the characteristic function of $B$, and $\lambda_{d}$ is the Lebesgue measure in $\mathbb{R}^d$.
+This allows us to define the so-called \textit{star discrepancy}

 \begin{definition} We define the \textit{star discrepancy} $D^{\star}(P_N)$ of the point set $P_N$ by $D^{\star}(P_N):=D (\mathbb{I};P_N)$, where $\mathbb{I}$ is the family of all sub-intervals of the form $\prod_{i=1}^{d}[0,u_{i})$, with $u_{i}\ge 0, \; 1\le i \le d$. \end{definition} The \textit{star discrepancy} can be considered as a measure of the worst difference between the uniform distribution and the sampled distribution in $ [0,1)^{d}$ attributed to the point set $P_N$.
 The usual way to analyze QMC as a deterministic method is by choosing a class of integrand functions $F$, and a measure of discrepancy $D(P_N)$ for the point sets $P_N$.
 Then, the deterministic integration error is usually given in the form